-- (i) A three (3) year income tax holiday, with possible renewal for additional two (2) years. - (ii) Accelerated capital allowances after the tax-free period in the form of a 90% annual allowance with 10% retention for investment in plant and machinery. - (iii) An additional investment allowance (uplift on the cost of the asset) of 15% which does not reduce the value of the asset. - (iv) Tax-free dividends during the tax-free period where the investment for the business was made in foreign currency. - (v) Plant, machinery, and equipment purchased for utilisation of gas in downstream petroleum operations are VAT-exempt. - (vi) The Customs, Excise Tariff, etc. (Consolidated) Act exempts from custom duties, "any machinery, equipment or spare part imported into Nigeria by an industrial establishment engaged in the exploration, processing or power generation through the utilization of Nigerian gas, for its operation."
+- (i) A three (3) year income tax holiday, with possible renewal for additional two (2) years or an additional investment allowance of 35%.
+However, any company that claims the investment allowance will not be entitled to the additional investment allowance of 15% specified in (iii) below. - (ii) Accelerated capital allowances after the tax- free period in the form of a 90% annual allowance with 10% retention for investment in plant and machinery. - (iii) An additional investment allowance (uplift on the cost of the asset) of 15% which does not reduce the value of the asset. - (iv) Exemption from restriction of capital allowance claimable by the companies involved in upstream and midstream gas operations to 66^{2/3}% of assessable profit. - (v) Tax-free dividends during the tax-free period where the investment for the business was made in foreign currency. - (vi) Plant, machinery, and equipment purchased for utilisation of gas in downstream petroleum operations are VAT-exempt. - (vii) Exemption of renewable energy equipment from VAT. - (viii) The Customs, Excise Tariff, etc. (Consolidated) Act exempts from customs duties, "any machinery, equipment or spare part imported into Nigeria by an industrial establishment engaged in the exploration, processing or power generation through the utilisation of Nigerian gas, for its operation". - (ix) Zero duty on the importation of equipment and machinery. - (x) The List of Pioneer Industries and Products includes electricity power generation, transmission, and distribution as a pioneer industry.
+However, companies enjoying gas utilization incentives in respect of their qualifying capital expenditure are ineligible for Pioneer Status Incentive on the same investment.

-- (vii) Zero duty on the importation of equipment and machinery - (viii) The List of Pioneer Industries and Products includes electricity power generation, transmission, and distribution as a pioneer industry.
-However, companies enjoying gas utilization incentives in respect of their qualifying capital expenditure are ineligible for any other tax incentive, including the Pioneer Status Incentive on the same investment. - (ix) WHT on power plant construction contracts is reduced from 5% to 2.5%
+(xi) WHT on power plant construction contracts is reduced from 5% to 2.5%.